-2.5 CARRYING RIFLES
+2.4 CARRYING RIFLES

 The carrying of rifles is defined as physically moving or transporting firearms to and from a range ready area or firing line.
-Rifles may be carried in a gun case or uncased, but a safety flag must remain inserted at all times while the rifle is on the range.
+Rifles may be carried in a gun case or uncased, but a safety flag must always remain inserted while the rifle is on the range.

-2.6 HANDLING RIFLES
+2.5 HANDLING RIFLES